Home » Natural Human Diet: A Guide to Species-Specific Foods

 What about cooked foods?

 Humans do not have biological adaptation to cooked diets other than a slightly higher tolerance to the toxins of cooked foods.
-However, for survival in colder climates, when tropical fruits and foods lack, we need to integrate some cooked foods in the long run (not all though).
-Read more here.
+However, for survival in colder climates, when tropical fruits and foods are lacking, we need to integrate some cooked foods in the long run (not all, though).

 Nutritional deficiencies and supplements

-To understand natural human nutrition, we must gain awareness that our species-appropriate foods contain all nutrients in amounts and proportions that we have evolved to absorb, metabolize and eliminate them.
-Only when we have pre-damaged our body’s systems to the extent that we cannot do so anymore, can we experience deficiencies on our species-appropriate diet.
-Or, if we get suboptimal foods (i.e. due to living outside our natural habitat or low food quality due to environmental factors and agriculture) which is the case for most of us!
+To understand natural human nutrition, we must gain awareness that our species-appropriate foods contain all nutrients in amounts and proportions that we have evolved to absorb, metabolize, and eliminate them.
+Only when we have pre-damaged our body’s systems to the extent that we cannot do so anymore do we experience deficiencies in our species-appropriate diet.
+Or, if we get suboptimal foods (i.e., due to living outside our natural habitat or low food quality due to environmental factors and agriculture), which is the case for most of us!
 That is why we need to consider supplementing.

 Visit also our guide and article on the frugivore diet and supplementing: